-Other than as stated above, the Hospice will not disclose your health information other than with your written authorization.
-If you or your representative authorizes the Hospice to use or disclose your health information, you may revoke that authorization in writing at any time.
-If you revoke your permission, the Hospice will no longer use or disclose health information about you for the reasons covered by your written authorization.
-You understand that the Hospice is unable to take back any disclosures that have already been made with your authorization, and that the Hospice is required by law to retain our records of the care provided to you.
+Most uses and disclosures of psychotherapy notes, uses and disclosures of health information for marketing purposes and disclosures that constitute the sale of health information require your written authorization.
+Other uses and disclosures of your health information that are not described above will be made only with your written authorization.
+If you or your representative authorizes Hospice to use or disclose your health information, you may revoke that authorization in writing at any time.
+If you revoke your permission, Hospice will no longer use or disclose health information about you for the reasons covered by your written authorization.
+You understand that Hospice is unable to take back any disclosures that have already been made with your authorization, and that Hospice is required by law to retain our records of the care provided to you.

 You have the following rights regarding your health information that Hospice maintains:

-The Hospice is required by law to maintain the privacy of your health information, including medical identity, and to provide to you and your representative this Notice of its duties and privacy practices.
-The Hospice is required to abide by terms of this Notice as may be amended from time to time.
+Hospice is required by law to maintain the privacy of your health information and to provide to you and your representative this Notice of its duties and privacy practices.
+Hospice is required to abide by terms of this Notice as may be amended from time to time.
 Hospice reserves the right to change the terms of its Notice and to make the new Notice provisions effective for all health information that it maintains.
-If the Hospice changes its Notice, the Hospice will post a revised copy of the current notice at each of the Hospice facilities reflecting its effective date.
+If Hospice changes its Notice, Hospice will post a revised copy of the current notice at each of the Hospice facilities and on its website reflecting its effective date.